ZhukovGreen/presenations/testing-paylocity-2024.md

         )
 ```

-This approach called functional composition, where no tests are needed for this
+This approach is called functional composition, where no unit tests are needed
+for this
 function at all.
-Each this elementary functions
+Each of these elementary functions
 like `has_not_empty_description`,
 `handle_nones_in_cols_descr` should be tested instead